 The Red Maple remains the most common tree in TN because of its beautiful foliage and landscape value.
 But few realize that the Red Maple also ranks among the fastest-growing trees in its class.
 Maturing to 60 feet and spreading their red foliage out to 40 feet during autumn, Red Maple Trees grow up to two feet annually.
 As a purely ornamental asset in residential landscapes, property owners see beautification benefits promptly.
 Other varieties, such as Sugar and Silver maple, also grow quickly.

 Sycamore Trees Provide Excellent Shade Quickly

 These trees can reach heights of more than 100 feet and spread out as far as 70-100 feet.
 That makes them tremendous shade tree assets in open spaces and backyards.
-Even those these sturdy trees appear ancient, they usually grow more than 2 feet each year.
+Even those sturdy trees appear ancient; they usually grow more than 2 feet each year.
 Sycamore Trees offer determined shade due to the large leaves that can span a full foot in some cases.
 Male trees bear a yellowish flower, while females produce reddish blooms.
 The thick trunk and deep roots make these trees exceedingly sturdy and iconic as a standalone landscaping element.

 Tulip Poplar Trees Infuse Properties with Fragrance

 The Tulip Poplar Tree earns its name from the aromatic green-yellow flowers that bloom during May and June.
 The 2-inch petals also enjoy a splash of orange, and the nectar attracts ruby-throated hummingbirds, among other wildlife.
 These fast-growing trees mature to 90 feet and spread out to 40 feet.
 With lush, large leaves, these trees provide substantial shade and fit neatly into front yards and back yard landscapes well in full sunlight.
 Tulip Poplar Trees can grow more than 2 feet annually.